All Episodes

 The Oxford University Press doesn't do cookbooks anyway.

-You know, the news today's surreal.
+You know, the news today is surreal.

-It's just the Saudis who basically create the climate for ISIS to exist, are now building a fence to keep them out.
+It's just the Saudis who basically create the climate for ISIS to exist are now building a fence to keep them out.

-The Saudis, birthplace of Osama bin Lai.
+The Saudis, birthplace of Osama bin Laden, and now the Oxford University Press.

 In the name of religious freedom.

-You know what I'm going to do that?
+I'm going to do that.

 I have that here.